xiaolibai-sys/ComfyUI-BerniniRWrapper/README.md

 - An **MLLM semantic planner** (Qwen 2.5-VL-7B) for understanding complex instructions.
 - A **DiT renderer** based on Wan 2.2-A14B for pixel generation.

 **Bernini-R** is the renderer-only variant.
 It drops the MLLM planner and operates as a fine-tuned Wan diffusion renderer with direct text and visual conditioning.
 This package supports both the **1.3B** and **14B** checkpoints.
-The 1.3B version is based on **Wan2.1-T2V-1.3B** and runs on consumer GPUs; the 14B version uses the larger Wan 2.2-A14B backbone.
+The 1.3B version is based on **Wan2.1-T2V-1.3B** / ** Wan 2.2-A14B** and runs on consumer GPUs; the 14B version uses the larger Wan 2.2-A14B backbone.
 Both share the same architecture and load through the same nodes.

 The 1.3B checkpoint handles style transfer, watermark removal, local edits, and reference-guided edits with quality close to the 14B variant.
 For complex human generation and multi-step reasoning, the 14B checkpoint provides a meaningful quality uplift.